stephensmitchell-forks/occt/dox/dev_guides/upgrade/upgrade.md

 The existing data files in standard formats can be converted using OCCT 6.9.1 or a previous version, as follows.

+@note Reading / writing custom files capability from OCCT 6.9.1 is restored in OCCT 7.2.0.
+See details in @ref upgrade_720_persistence section.

 #### CSFDB files

 Files in *CSFDB* format (usually with extension .csfdb) contain OCCT shape data that can be converted to BRep format.